Positions

 Abstract

-"Sticky Expectations and Consumption Dynamics" (pdf, Code) (with Christopher D. Carroll, Jiri Slacalek, Kiichi Tokuoka and Matthew N. White) NBER Working Paper No. 24377, March 2018.
+"Sticky Expectations and Consumption Dynamics" (Paper, Code) (with Christopher D. Carroll, Jiri Slacalek, Kiichi Tokuoka and Matthew N. White)

 American Economic Journal: Macroeconomics, Volume 12, No. 3, July 2020